 2.)
 Universities of applied sciences, however, offer knowledge that is more practical.
 The courses are usually smaller and tailored to the demands of professional life.
 The number of majors offered is usually quite small, but if you are planning to obtain a Bachelor of Science or Engineering, they are the perfect choice.

 Available institutions in Rheinland-Pfalz:

 University admission - In order to enter a German university program, you need to meet the entry requirements.
 For students from the U.S., a specific number of academic units from all fields is required.
-To check whether you are eligible to enter German university, visit the official website of the (DAAD) or contact the university you wish to apply to.
+To check whether you are eligible to enter German university, visit the official website of the

 Note that if you are not applying for an international degree program, you must prove your proficiency in the German language by taking the “German Language Test for the Admission of Foreign Study Applicants” (DSH) or the “German as a Foreign Language Test” (TestDaF).
 In some cases, you are not required to take a test, i.e. if you obtained the university entrance qualification or “Abitur” from a German school.

 Costs - Depending on the institution of your choice, the contribution rate each semester varies from 200 to 400 Euros.
 This includes administration costs and usually also a semester ticket, which allows you to use all public transportation in the respective city or sometimes even in the entire state.
 If you are worried about paying for rent, books (don’t worry, they are way cheaper than in the US), food and leisure, the DAAD Guide offers detailed calculations of the respective costs and also tells you how to apply for scholarships.